Gender inequality in South Africa

 Gender inequality and discrimination remain significant issues in South Africa, despite the country's progressive constitution and various policy initiatives aimed at promoting gender equality.
 The societal norms, economic disparities, and systemic challenges that perpetuate gender inequality and discrimination are deep-rooted issues.
-The situation in South Africa is challenging as society still follows a patriarchal and stereotypical mindset and has cultural and traditional norms that may restrict women from having superior and higher professional portfolios.
-Gender inequality and discrimination happen everywhere.
+The situation in South Africa remains challenging because society still reflects a patriarchal and stereotypical mindset.
+Cultural and traditional norms are still at liberty to restrict women from attaining senior professional positions, access to higher education, access to proper healthcare, and more.

 Gender inequality in the workplace

-Equal work possibilities for women are a goal of the current democratic system.
+Equal employment opportunities for women are a goal of the current democratic system.
 Besides the constitution, there are other legislative measures put in place to promote women’s emancipation.
 This legislation includes the Labour Relations Act 66, the Basic Conditions of Employment Act 75, and the Employment Equity Act 55.
 These provide the basis for the advancement of women to achieve gender equality in employment.
 South Africa has implemented vast statutory measures to promote gender equality and eliminate unfair discrimination in the workplace.
-However, due to historical inequalities from the past, a lack of dedication to correcting power dynamics and granting women greater autonomy to hold managerial roles, and a lack of money and programs for women's empowerment to obtain skills, women continue to face disadvantages in the workplace.
+However, due to historical inequalities, a lack of dedication to correcting power dynamics and granting women greater autonomy to hold managerial roles, and a lack of funding and programs for women's empowerment to obtain skills, women continue to face disadvantages in the workplace.
 Equality in the workplace appears to be largely a concept on paper with little impact on women's realities.
 Gender equality is still far from being achieved, as women occupy less than 50% of senior management positions.